 You read it right.
 The Honda Prologue EV isn’t the first mass-market Honda electric SUV.
 The company has already developed electric SUVs derived from the Honda HR-V, called VE-1, X-NV, and the GAC-Honda M-NV, but offers them only in China (through its local JV partners).
 The Prologue is true to its name in North America, though, as it will mark the beginning of a blitz of Honda BEV (Battery Electric Vehicle) models in the region.

 The Honda Prologue SUV will be American technology underneath a Japanese shell or top hat.
-In April 2020, Honda and GM formed an agreement to develop two EVs for Honda jointly.
-As per this agreement, the two co-developed EVs will ride on GM’s third-generation global EV platform and use the same partner company’s Ultium batteries.
+In April 2020, Honda and General Motors formed an agreement to develop two EVs for Honda.
+The two co-developed EVs will ride on GM’s third-generation global EV platform and use the same partner company’s Ultium batteries.

-The third-generation global EV platform and Ultium batteries can deliver EVs with outstanding capabilities, which the GMC Hummer EV and GMC Hummer EV SUV have already shown.
+The third-generation global EV platform and Ultium batteries can deliver EVs with outstanding capabilities, which the GMC Hummer EV and GMC Hummer EV SUV demonstrate.
 We’re talking about battery packs with up to 800 V voltage and 200 kWh battery energy content, up to 350 kW fast charging rate, 400 miles of range, and 0-60 mph acceleration time of as low as three seconds.
 The Honda Prologue EV won’t get the best of what’s technically possible, as it needs to stay affordable.
-But what we can take from these highlights is that whatever best Honda needs for the Prologue SUV, GM will be able to deliver.

 Honda will design the exterior and interior of the Prologue SUV.
 It plans to borrow only the core components from GM, and so, rest assured, the Prologue SUV should look like a true Honda.

 The Honda Prologue EV will have a luxury cousin from Acura.
 The untitled Acura electric SUV is the second EV which Honda plans to co-develop with General Motors, which is also confirmed for a 2024 landing.

 Production of the Honda Prologue EV and its Acura offshoot will take place in the USA.
 However, GM will make these electric SUVs, not Honda.
 The Japanese automaker expects to launch the Prologue SUV in early 2024 and introduce the all-electric Acura SUV in the same calendar year.
-So, it may unveil the former in late 2023.
-We expect the Honda SUV to compete with the VW ID.4 and cost around USD 38,000 in the base configuration.
+So, it may unveil these cars around late 2023.
+We expect the all-electric Honda SUV to compete with the VW ID.4 and cost around USD 38,000 in the base configuration.

 At a press briefing on July 16, 2021, Honda global CEO Toshihiro Mibe said that the company is open to forming an alliance if that allows it to achieve its goals early.
 Electrification is not commercially feasible right now, Mibe said.
 So, a technical alliance with an automaker can help Honda take some burden off the costs involved in its transition in the early years.